ciresiemanym/platform-documentation/docs/vlmd/vlmd_healdata_utils.md

 ### CLI Commands

 #### extract
-:Extract the variable level metadata from an existing file with a specific type/format
+Extract the variable level metadata from an existing file with a specific type/format

 #### start
 Start a data dictionary from an empty template